jonbranan/friendly-doodle/README.md

 Warning: This application removes torrents that aren't downloading and that aren't from iptorrents.
 Age in the config.json only controls the age for torrents from iptorrents.

-The objective is to filter torrents based on the following criteria:
+The objective is to remove torrents based on the following criteria:
 - tracker domain name
 - age
 - ratio